lubeda/EspHoMaTriXv2/README.md

 - ```icon_name```: Icon `id` defined in the YAML (see installation)
 - ```mode```: The mode is a filter to select different screen types e. g. use `5`for icon_screen

+#### on_start_running

+The trigger ```on_start_running``` is triggered when the display starts.
+It is triggered when time sync is done, and initial clock / date / version screens are loaded.
+This is to allow you to customize the default screens (for instance set colours for the clock).

 ##### modes

 |mode|value|